PSG new kit: What Messi & Mbappe will wear in 2022-23 as Ligue 1 champions launch fresh new home shirt | Goal.com

-PSG new kit: What Messi & Mbappe will wear in 2022-23 as Ligue 1 champions launch fresh home shirt
+PSG 2022-23 new home kit: What Messi & Mbappe will wear as Ligue 1 champions launch fresh shirt

-Paris Saint-Germain have released their new 2022-23 home kit, which includes their Qatar Airways and GOAT sponsor logos together for the first time.
+Paris Saint-Germain has released their new 2022-23 home kit, which includes their Qatar Airways and GOAT sponsor logos together for the first time.

 The likes of Lionel Messi and Kylian Mbappe will wear the club's famous navy, red and white colours once again, but with an updated Hechter stripe design.